MinBZK/nl-wallet/wallet_core/mdoc/documentation/mdoc.md

 #### CBOR

-All data structures in ISO 18013-5,7 and ISO 23220-3,4 are encoded using [CBOR](https://cbor.io/) ([RFC 8949](https://www.rfc-editor.org/rfc/rfc8949.html)), which is similar to JSON except that it is binary and has more features.
+All data structures in ISO 18013-5 and -7 are encoded using [CBOR](https://cbor.io/) ([RFC 8949](https://www.rfc-editor.org/rfc/rfc8949.html)), which is similar to JSON except that it is binary and has more features.
 Like JSON, data structures are generally maps with names and values (unlike ASN.1, the other major binary encoding format).
 It being binary, it can avoid base64 for binary data so that in that case it is more efficient than JSON, which helps for data like digital signatures.
 However, this also makes it not human-readable.
 Instead it is generally displayed to humans hex-encoded.